v8/v8.dev/src/blog/understanding-ecma-part-1.md

 **Internal slots** and **internal methods** use names enclosed in \[\[ \]\].

-Internal slots are data members (of a JavaScript object or a specification type).
+Internal slots are data members of a JavaScript object or a specification type.
 They are used for storing the state of the object.
-Internal methods are member functions (of a JavaScript object or a specification type).
+Internal methods are member functions of a JavaScript object.

 [Spec: Object internal methods and internal slots](https://tc39.es/ecma262/#sec-object-internal-methods-and-internal-slots)